Sue Parkes, Director

 Following seven years in media and marketing, Kate joined the not-for-profit sector in 2013.

-Kate has experience across events, sponsorships, communications, campaign management and general fundraising and has delivered a range of campaigns and events for Vinnies Victoria, Lighthouse Foundation and Make-A-Wish.
+Kate has experience across marketing, communications, campaign management, events, sponsorships and general fundraising and has delivered a range of campaigns and events for Vinnies Victoria, Lighthouse Foundation and Make-A-Wish.

-Kate manages a broad range of community relationships and events to promote the work of Cabrini Foundation and raise much-needed funds.
-She finds her work highly rewarding as she feels genuinely connected through her work to improving the lives of others.
+Kate manages the promotion of Cabrini Foundation to raise much-needed funds.
+She finds her work highly rewarding as she feels genuinely connected by helping to support the healthcare of others.

 Priyanka Willis, Trusts and Foundations Manager